StevenBlack/hackfest/readme.md

 ### Introduction

-Here I extemporaneously explain who I am, why I'm here, and what I'm going to talk about.
+Here I extemporaneously explain who I am, why I'm here, and what I'm going to cover.
 You had to be there.

 ### Epistemology of Bitcoin (some high level conclusions)

-Why is it so hard to explaining Bitcoin sometimes hard?
+Why is explaining Bitcoin hard?
 Understanding Bitcoin certainly has a learning curve.

-It feels like understanding Bitcoin requires a certain *activation energy*, with an elevated  "hump" that dissuades many people from fully understanding it initially.
+It's like understanding Bitcoin requires an *activation energy*, with an elevated cognitive "hump" that dissuades many people from fully understanding it initially.

-It's like an endothermic reaction in chemistry, where there's typically an energy hump that needs to be overcome before the reaction can proceed.
+It's like an endothermic reaction in chemistry, with its energy hump to overcome before the reaction can proceed.

 ![Activation energy](assets/endothermic-reaction.png)

-The other thing about explaining Bitcoin is that it's a broad subject with orthogonal facets.
-Explaining Bitcoin involves explaining disparate things that are
-***related***, but ***not correlated**.
-This makes it hard to know where to start.
+Bitcoin is a broad subject composed of several orthogonal facets.
+Explaining Bitcoin involves explaining disparate things that are ***related***, but ***not correlated***.
+It's hard to know where to start.
 An obvious linear and logical narrative doesn't appear to exist.
-One finds oneself having to circle back to the beginning to introduce a new primitive concept, then moving forward with the combined abstractions, again and again.
+I always seem to be repeatedly circling back to introduce new primitive concepts.

 **Explaining Bitcoin sometimes feels like a Tarantino movie**, where the story is told in a non-linear fashion.